MicroPyramid/Django-CRM/README.rst

 Django-CRM
 ==========

-Django CRM is opensourse CRM developed on django framework.
+Django CRM is opensource CRM developed on django framework.
 It has all the basic features of CRM to start with.
 We welcome code contributions and feature requests via github.

 .. list-table::
    :header-rows: 1